johndugan/eslint-config/README.md

 **NOTE:** You _do not_ need the Pretter extension for VS Code.
 My setup runs Prettier through ESLint as a plugin.

-1. Create an `.eslintrc` configuration file in your user's home directory.
+1. Create an `.eslintrc.json` configuration file in your user's home directory.

--   `~/.eslintrc` for Mac, Linux, and WSL
+-   `~/.eslintrc.json` for Mac, Linux, and WSL
--   `C:\Users\username\.eslintrc` for Windows
+-   `C:\Users\username\.eslintrc.json` for Windows

-2. Create an `.babelrc` configuration file in your user's home directory.
+2. Create an `.babelrc.json` configuration file in your user's home directory.

--   `~/.babelrc` for Mac, Linux, and WSL
+-   `~/.babelrc.json` for Mac, Linux, and WSL
--   `C:\Users\username\.babelrc` for Windows
+-   `C:\Users\username\.babelrc.json` for Windows

 3. Install NPM packages globally: `npm install --global eslint-config-prettier eslint-plugin-prettier`

-Inside the `.eslintrc` file, create a json object similar to the one below.
+Inside the `.eslintrc.json` file, create a json object similar to the one below.
 Any ESLint rules you want to add or overide from my `eslint-config-johndugan` configuration are defined in the `rules` object.

 ```
 {